-Configuring a Database for the Cloudera Navigator
+Configuring a Database for Cloudera Navigator

-When you install the Cloudera Navigator data management component you choose a database to store audit events and policy, role, and audit report metadata.
+When you install the Cloudera Navigator data management component, you choose a database to store audit events and policy, role, and audit report metadata.
 You can choose either an embedded PostgreSQL database or an external database.
-For information on supported databases, see Supported Databases on page 28.
-For information on setting up an external database, see Cloudera Manager and Managed Service Datastores on page 73.
+For information on supported databases, see Cloudera Navigator Supported Databases.
+For information on setting up an external database, see Cloudera Manager and Managed Service Datastores on page 69.